jcperezma/Matlab-Programs/README.md

 [Optimize Ci and Kappa](Optimizing_Ci)
 --------------------
-The functions in this folder fit the RSC model to the results obtained with the simulation. the main file is **OptimizeCIandKappa.m**
+The functions in this folder fit the RSC model to the results obtained with the simulation.
+The main file is **OptimizeCIandKappa.m**

 [RSC model](RSC model)
 --------------------